nens/nens-auth-client/README.rst

 If your web application acts as a Resource Server in the Authorization Code or Client Credentials Flow, then it will need to accept Bearer tokens in http requests. ``nens-auth-client`` implements two methods for this:
-Django middleware and django REST framework authentication class.
+Django middleware and Django REST framework authentication class.

-First, configure the ``NENS_AUTH_RESOURCE_SERVER_ID`` setting, which should match the one set in the AWS Cognito.
+In both cases, you need to configure the ``NENS_AUTH_RESOURCE_SERVER_ID`` setting, which should match the one set in the AWS Cognito.
 It needs a trailing slash::

     NENS_AUTH_RESOURCE_SERVER_ID = "..."  # configure this on AWS Cognito